 - You have to be an interested party to file an SBA NAICs bid protest.

 - You have to file and serve the protest to OHA within 10 calendar days after the issuance of the initial invitation for bids or initial request for proposals or quotations (see 13 CFR 134.304(a)(3)).

 - With respect to an 8(a) sole source contract, only the Director for Business Development may appeal.

-For immediate help filing an SBA NAICs code size standard protest, call at government protest lawyer at 1-866-601=5518.
+For immediate help filing SBA NAICs size standard protest, call a government protest lawyer at 1-866-601=5518.